 Q. What is the SAT?

 A. The SAT (Scholastic Aptitude Test) is a test designed primarily for college-bound juniors and seniors.
 The test consists of two divisions: reading and writing (sentence completions, word context, and passage-based reading) and math (multiple choice and student-produced response questions).
 There is an optional writing portion that is not included in the Talent Search.
 The entire test takes 3 hours to complete, but the total time students are at the testing center is over 4 hours.
-The test is designed by the College Board.
-All Michigan high school students are required to take the SAT during their junior year in order to receive a Michigan diploma.
+The entire test takes 3 hours to complete, but the total time the students are testing virtually will be longer with breaks and instructions.
+The test is designed by College Board, but we will be using a virtual practice test given by Kahn Academy through the Center for Talent Development (CTD).
+All Michigan high school students are required to take the SAT during their junior year to receive a Michigan diploma.
 Again, if you are testing for ATYP you must complete the full test.